AdobeDocs/journey-optimizer.en/help/using/start/user-interface.md

 * **[!UICONTROL Sandboxes]** - Adobe Experience Platform provides sandboxes which partition a single instance into separate virtual environments to help develop and evolve digital experience applications.
 Browse this section to manage your sandboxes.
 [Learn more](../administration/sandboxes.md)

-* **[!UICONTROL Channels]** - Use this section to configure your channels, including subdomains, surfaces, and deliverability settings.
+* **[!UICONTROL Channels]** - Use this section to configure your channels, including subdomains, configurations, and deliverability settings.
 [Learn more](../configuration/get-started-configuration.md)

 * **[!UICONTROL Tags]** - With Unified Tags, you can easily classify your journeys and campaigns to improve search from the lists.
 [Learn more](../start/search-filter-categorize.md#work-with-unified-tags)